31

 ROI Score: 31/100 · Poor Value

 Baptist University of Florida scores 31 (Poor Value) on the CampusROI scale.
 This is a small, faith-based institution in Graceville, Florida with 360 enrolled students, oriented primarily toward ministry preparation and Christian service vocations.
-Median 6-year earnings of $29,300 -- the lowest in this batch of 20 schools -- reflect a student population that disproportionately enters ministry, chaplaincy, pastoral, and church music roles where compensation is structurally lower than most professional fields.
+Median 6-year earnings of $29,300 - the lowest in our dataset of 20 schools - reflect a student population that disproportionately enters ministry, chaplaincy, pastoral, and church music roles where compensation is structurally lower than most professional fields.
 The 23.2-year payback period and debt-to-earnings ratio of 0.805 are difficult by any financial metric.
 The 51.9% completion rate means roughly half of students do not finish.
-Net price of $10,372 is low in absolute terms -- the primary offsetting factor here -- but even this low cost produces a long payback given the typical graduate earnings.
+Net price of $10,372 is low in absolute terms - the primary offsetting factor here - but even this low cost produces a long payback given the typical graduate earnings.
 Theological and Ministerial Studies (14 graduates) earns $34,350 year-one and $42,322 at four years with a D-grade ROI.
 The institution explicitly serves students called to religious vocation; families choosing it should do so with clear-eyed understanding of the earnings data and a faith-centered mission rationale rather than financial return expectations.

 Payback Period